isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Very tricky as long as the standard-library containers get it wrong.
+* Very tricky as long as the standard-library containers get it wrong.
+* (To avoid noise) Do not flag on a mixed signed/unsigned comparison where one of the arguments is a call to container `.size()` and the other is `ptrdiff_t`.

 # <a name="S-performance"></a>Per: Performance